 Roses are perennial plants, meaning that they last for more than one growing season.
-Like other plants, roses have two distinct reproductive generations that give rise to one another.
-Known as the alteration of generations, separate multicellular diploid organisms (the sporophyte generation) and multicellular haploid organisms (the gametophyte generation) occur at different times in the life cycle of the rose.
+Like other plants, roses have two distinct reproductive generations, each leading into the other.
+Known as the alteration of generations, in reproduction of the rose flower, separate diploid organisms (which have two copies of each chromosome; the sporophyte generation) and haploid organisms (which have one copy; the gametophyte generation) occur at different times in the life cycle of the rose.

 The sporophyte generation is the diploid stage in the life cycle of a rose plant.
-The sporophyte, meaning “spore plant” in Greek, bears reproductive cells.
-Once a rose seed develops after fertilization, it is encased in a dark, red fruit to attract animal dispersers.
+The sporophyte, meaning "spore plant" in Greek, bears reproductive cells in the rose reproductive system.
+Once a rose seed develops after fertilization, it is encased in a dark, red fruit to attract animal dispersers, which spread the seeds.
 If conditions are favorable, the seed will germinate and a period of growth and development will follow.
-During the spring, a rose flower will appear, signaling the reproductive stage of the rose plant’s life cycle.
+During the spring, a rose flower will appear, signaling the reproductive stage of the rose plant's life cycle.

 Seed and Fruit